|Originally Performed By||ZZ Top|

 “Jesus” graced Phish’s repertoire in 1987 and abided there until 1992, when it vanished for over a year.
-Since its resurrection in March of 1993, the tune has seen limited action, though has been played as recently as 6/11/10 just a few miles outside Chicago in Bridgeview, IL.
+Since its resurrection in March of 1993, the tune has seen limited if consistent action up to the present day.

 “JJLC” has been the vehicle for a number of notable jams over the years.
 From the early days, check out two outstanding versions from Nectar’s – 5/24/88 and 7/24/88 – both pushing fifteen minutes and anchoring third sets.
 10/31/95 gave us a horn-infused “Jesus” with Dave Grippo on alto sax.
 In Hamburg, Germany, on 3/1/97, Phish segued out of “Wolfman’s Brother” into what would become the best-known version of “Jesus,” subsequently appearing on Slip, Stitch & Pass.
 That summer at the magnificent Gorge (8/3/97), the band plummeted from a swirling, psychedelic “Twist” into what would become a driving, mighty “Jesus.”
 Later that year on 11/17/97, “Jesus” went large in Denver on after emerging from a slick segue out of “Johnny B. Goode.”
 Six years later at The Gorge (7/13/03), Phish played a big ol’ “Jesus” – where else? – out of “Wolfman’s.”